 The Cloud was recognized by the Americans for the Arts as one of the nation's Outstanding Public Arts Projects for 2016 through Public Art Network's Year in Review.
 Thousands of hinged, stainless steel flaps make up The Cloud.
 When wind fills the atmosphere, the flaps participate in a kinetic illusion mimicking the movement of actual clouds.

 Not Whole Fence and Radiance were named to the 2017 CodaWorx list of the Top 100 Best Public Art Pieces in the World.
 CodaWorx recognizes public art that integrates art into an interior, architectural or public space.
 Radiance received one of two People's Choice Awards as part of the 2017 CODAawards.

 Radiance is the centerpiece of the Airports new Rental Car Center.
 With numerous dichroic shapes suspended at various heights, Radiance forms a mandala-like structure twenty feet in diameter.
 Each hanging shape draws upon traditional patterns from ethnic groups that have contributed to El Paso’s rich and diverse culture.

 Not Whole Fence was an aesthetic solution to the functional need to enclose the left field of Southwest University Park.
 This was achieved by creating a physical barrier that mimicked the wooden fences that surrounded ballparks at the turn of the 20th century.

 MCAD programs and museums have been consistently recognized by local media for high quality programming.
-The El Paso Museum of Art and El Paso Museum of History have both been recognized by What's Up, an arts and entertainment magazine, as the best museums or gallery in El Paso.
-Music Under the Stars has been honored by What's Up as the Best Cheap Outing, Can't Miss Event and Best Event Series.
+The El Paso Museum of Art and El Paso Museum of History have both been recognized by El Paso Inc. as the best museums or gallery in El Paso.
+Music Under the Stars has been honored as the Best Cheap Outing, Can't Miss Event and Best Event Series.
 Chalk the Block has been recognized as the Best Annual Event.
 Los Lagartos was selected as the Best Public Art Piece in the category introduced by What's Up in 2017.